Tuesday, June 25, 2024

 8. Alexander Penn Hill Jr. (1860-1915).
 He married Mary Katherine Munro in the District of Columbia in 1883.
 They had no children.
 He moved to Seattle WA about 1900 where he was an insurance salesman.
 He died by suicide.

 9.Emily Riddle Hill (1862-1959).
 She married George Washington Young in 1887 at Rosaryville Chapel, Prince George's County and moved to Milwaukee WI shortly after.
-They had six children with him: Robert Lee, Joseph Casanave, Joseph Nicholas, Parke George, George Washington, and Johanna Howle.
+They had six children: Robert Lee, Joseph Casanave, Joseph Nicholas, Parke George, George Washington, and Johanna Howle.
 George Washington Young was a well-known patent attorney who helped patent the Evinrude outboard, and the Harley-Davidson motorcycle among other things.

 10. Robert E. Lee Hill (1864-1934).
 He never married.
 He worked as a farm manager for his cousin, Jesse Heiskell in Prince George's County.
 He is buried at St. Ignatius with his parents.